berkaycanogullari/MSDS621_Proj/README.md

 ## Findings

 1) As expected, Random Forest algorithm performed better than logistic regression with little hyperparameter tuning
-2) Time to do hyperparameter search with cross validation for Random Fores was relatively longer than the Logistic Regression model
+2) Time to do hyperparameter search with cross validation for Random Forest was relatively longer than the Logistic Regression model
 3)

 ---

+## Next Steps

+1) Features that are found to be bad by permutation importance can be taken out from the model and retraining can be done to see if there will be an improvement
+2) More data can be collected for the minority class, if it makes sense in terms of cost/return
+3) Different prediction algorithms can be added for better performance comparison, ex.
+LightGBM